API Conformance Scan

 This applies to Scan v2 only.

-To allow you to detect such errors already before you run Conformance Scan, when you create, update, or upload a scan configuration, Conformance Scan checks if the configuration is valid for the OpenAPI definition of the API in question.
-If Conformance Scan finds any discrepancies that would automatically mean that the scan could not successfully run with that configuration, these errors are flagged to you so you can fix them.
-You cannot run a scan using a scan configuration that is not valid for API in question.
+The SCVR lets you detect such errors already before you run Conformance Scan: if Conformance Scan finds any discrepancies that would automatically mean that the scan could not successfully run with that configuration, these errors are flagged to you in the SCVR so that you can fix them.

 Response validation